bigboards/bigboards-fabric/readme.md

  - Gather feedback and see how we can improve

 ## API
-Descent API documentation is on the todo list, For now a list of the endpoints can be found here.
+Decent API documentation is on the todo list, For now a list of the endpoints can be found here.

 ### Node Status
 #### GET /v1/status